National Credit Union Share Insurance Fund: NCUSIF insured accounts

 The Share Insurance Fund also provides funding when a credit union is no longer able to continue operating, the credit union will be liquidated and the NCUSIF will pay member shares up to $250,000.

 Since the passage of the Federal Deposit Insurance Reform Act of 2005 deposits were insured for up to $100,000 per insured account, or $250,000 for certain retirement accounts.

-The passage of the Emergency Economic Stabilization Act of 2008 increased the amount of covered shares to $250,000 until the end of 2013.
+The standard share insurance limit was temporarily raised from $100,000 to $250,000 in October 2008, initially through December 31, 2009.
+In May 2009, that temporary increase was extended through December 31, 2013.
 This increase was made permanent by the Dodd–Frank Wall Street Reform and Consumer Protection Act in July 2010.